aws-samples/amazon-lookout-for-vision-batch-processing/README.md

 Amazon Lookout for Vision uses ML to see and understand images from any camera as a person would, but with an even higher degree of accuracy and at a much larger scale.
 Amazon Lookout for Vision allows you to eliminate the need for costly and inconsistent manual inspection, while improving quality control, defect and damage assessment, and compliance.
 In minutes, you can begin using Amazon Lookout for Vision to automate inspection of images and objects–with no machine learning expertise required.

+To use this solution you will:

->Step 1: Collect images that show normal and defective products from your production line and load them in to the Amazon Lookout for Vision console.
+1. Collect images that show normal and defective products from your production line and load them in to the Amazon Lookout for Vision console.

->Step 2: Label images as normal or anomalous and Lookout for Vision will automatically build a model for you in minutes.
+1. Label images as normal or anomalous and Lookout for Vision to automatically build a model for you.
 Tune your model to improve defect detection by adding images to the dataset.

->Step 3: Use the Amazon Lookout for Vision dashboard to monitor defects and improve processes.
+1. Use the Amazon Lookout for Vision dashboard to monitor defects and improve processes.

->Step 4: Automate visual inspection processes real-time or in-batch and receive notifications when defects are detected.
+1. Automate visual inspection processes in real-time or in-batch and receive notifications when defects are detected.

->Step 5: Make continuous improvements by providing feedback on the identified product defects.
+1. Make continuous improvements by providing feedback on the identified product defects.

 In this solution, we show how you can build cost-optimal batch solution with Amazon Lookout for Vision which provision your custom model at scheduled times, process all your images, and then deprovision your resources to avoid incurring extra cost.
 In this code sample, we show how you can build cost-optimal batch solution with Amazon Lookout for Vision which provision your custom model at scheduled times, process all your images, and then deprovision your resources to avoid incurring extra cost.